How Often Should You Appraise Antiques? Insurance, Estate, Tax

 It is weaker when the old report lacks photos, condition notes, value-basis language, comparable evidence, or appraiser credentials.

-It is usually not enough when the purpose changes from insurance to estate, tax, donation, litigation, lending, or divorce support.
+It is usually not enough when the purpose changes from insurance to estate, tax, donation, litigation, lending, or divorce.

 If a carrier, attorney, CPA, or trustee asks for a new appraisal, treat that request as a scope requirement.